How to Start a Restaurant? (Step by Step Guide)

 10. Market Your Restaurant

-- Share pictures of your food on social media, respond to client questions, and promote your brand's advantages.
+- Post food photos on social media consistently, respond to comments and questions, and make sure your brand's personality comes through.

 FAQs